 • mgmt (1x) — manages the cluster state and distributes DepthCaches across nodes

-• restapi (1-3x) — REST API gateway, load-balances data requests to DCN processes
+• restapi (1 per node, scalable) — REST API gateway, load-balances data requests to DCN processes

 • dcn (multiple) — runs the actual DepthCaches via UBLDC